Handling the Estate of a Loved One

 Do I Need A Probate Lawyer?

-No. Anyone can file probate documents, as long as you know which ones to file or the type of probate required.
-At Holly Lynch Law, we can do it for you or guide you through the process so that you can do it yourself.
+No. Anyone can file probate documents, as long as you know which ones to file and the type of probate required.

 Which Assets are Included in a Probate Estate?